hassio-addons/addon-unifi/README.md

   impossible to add the UniFI web interface to your Home Assistant frontend using a `panel_iframe`.
 - The broadcast feature of the EDU type APs are currently not working with this add-on.
-Due to a limitation in Hass.io, is it currently impossible to open the required "range" of ports needed for this feature to work.
+Due to a limitation in Home Assistant, is it currently impossible to open the required "range" of ports needed for this feature to work.
 - This add-on cannot support Ingress due to technical limitations of the UniFi software.